 In addition to presenting the major theoretical perspectives, the book examines a range of important and controversial topics in covering both traditional military and non-military security issues such as WMD proliferation, humanitarian intervention, food security and environmental security.
 The volume also offers a wide range of case studies providing detailed analyses of important global security issues.

-The 37 chapters contain pedagogical features and recommended further reading and is divided into five thematic sections:
+The 37 chapters contain pedagogical features and recommended further reading and are divided into five thematic sections:

 Updates for the second edition include: